zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert-optimized.md

 LastMod: 2025-11-11
 ---

-# Bulk Insert Optimized with Entity Framework Extensions /n Instantly maximize your insert performance in EF Core 10
+# Entity Framework Bulk Insert Optimized

 The `BulkInsertOptimized` method is a unique feature from Entity Framework Extensions.
 It’s the **fastest** way to insert entities in EF Core.